Up to CHF 99

 The temporal course of side effects follows a characteristic pattern.
 [4] In the first year, side effects typically occur in the first 6-12 months, while from the second year onward, new side effects are rare.
 After discontinuation, 90-95% of symptoms disappear within 2-3 months.
 Remarkably, 30-50% of symptoms spontaneously disappear during treatment after 6-12 months, suggesting that the body often adapts to the medication.

-An important study investigated effects on sperm parameters and found a slight reduction in sperm count of about 10-15% and a slight reduction in ejaculate volume.
-[5] However, sperm motility is not significantly impaired.
-Importantly, all parameters normalize completely 3-6 months after discontinuation.
-If you have an active desire to conceive, you should discontinue finasteride 2-3 months before planned conception attempts to create optimal conditions for conception.
+A study investigated effects on sperm parameters and found a slight reduction in sperm count of about 10-15% and a slight reduction in ejaculate volume.
+[5] Sperm motility was not significantly impaired; parameters normalized 3-6 months after discontinuation.
+If you have an active desire to conceive, discuss use and possible discontinuation with a physician.

 A rare but documented side effect is gynecomastia (breast enlargement).
-[6] The frequency ranges from 0.4-1.2% depending on study and dose, mostly occurring with the higher 5 mg dose (prostate treatment).
+[6] The frequency ranges from 0.4-1.2% depending on study and dose, mostly occurring with the higher 5-mg dose (prostate treatment).
 In most cases, gynecomastia is reversible after discontinuation and often occurs asymmetrically, meaning only one side is affected.
-With topical application (0.005-0.2%), the risk is minimal as systemic exposure is significantly lower and the medication acts primarily locally.
+With topical application, the risk may be lower when systemic exposure is lower.

 Post-Finasteride Syndrome (PFS)